Group Management

 Group Accept Mail From

-This feature allows you to specify whether a group can accept mail from only the people inside the organization or from people outside the organization as well.
-You can also choose to restrict the group from accepting mail from certain users.
-The following steps will guide you with the configuration.
+With this option, administrators can specify whether a group can accept mails from people within or outside the organization.
+You can also choose to restrict the group from accepting mails from specific users.

-2. Check Accept mail From check box and choose whether you want the senders to be from within the organization only or from outside the organization as well.
+3. Check the Accept Mail From check box and choose whether you want the senders to be within the organization or from outside the organization as well.

-3. If you want to restrict certain users from sending mail to your group, check the Restrict Users checkbox and add the users to be restricted.
+4. If you want to restrict certain users from sending mails to your group, check the Restrict Users checkbox and add the users to be restricted.

-4. Add the Microsoft 365 Tenant and groups.
-You can either add the groups via Search or you can import the groups from a CSV file.
+4. Select the Microsoft 365 tenants and groups.
+You can either add the groups via Search or you can import them from a CSV file.

 5. Click Apply.